 We remark that our generalized optimistic method should be regarded as a general framework rather than a directly applicable algorithm.
 At this point, we do not specify how to choose $\eta_k$ and $\vz_{k+1}$ to satisfy the condition in \eqref{eq:stepsize_upper_bound}, which will depend on the properties of $F$ and the particular choice of $P$.
 A generic line search scheme will be described in Section~\ref{subsec:line_search}, and we will further devote Sections~\ref{sec:first_order}, \ref{sec:second_order}, and \ref{sec:high_order} to discuss the particular implementations in different settings.

-The following proposition will form the basis for all the convergence results derived later in this paper.
-Essentially, it proves that Algorithm~\ref{alg:GOMD} enjoys similar convergence guarantees to the BPP method under the specified conditions, even if it only solves an approximated version of the subproblem \eqref{eq:BPP_inclusion}.
+The following proposition forms the basis for all the convergence results derived later in this paper.
+Essentially, it shows that Algorithm~\ref{alg:GOMD} enjoys similar convergence guarantees to the Bregman PPM under the specified conditions, even if it only solves an approximated version of the subproblem in~\eqref{eq:BPP_inclusion}.

 \begin{proposition} Let $\{\vz_k\}_{k\geq 0}$ be the iterates generated by Algorithm~\ref{alg:GOMD}. \begin{enumerate}[label=(\alph*)] \item Under Assumption~\ref{assum:monotone}, if we set $\hat{\eta}_k = \eta_{k-1}$, we have Moreover, for any $\vz = (\vx,\vy)\in \mathcal{X}\times \mathcal{Y}$, we have where $\bar{\vz}_N = (\bar{\vx}_N,\bar{\vy}_N)$ is given by $\bar{\vz}_N=\frac{1}{\sum_{k=0}^{N-1} \eta_k}\sum_{k=0}^{N-1} \eta_k\vz_{k+1}$. \item Under Assumption~\ref{assum:strongly_monotone}, if we set $\hat{\eta}_k = {\eta_{k-1}}/{(1+\mu\eta_{k-1})}$, we have \end{enumerate} \end{proposition} \begin{proof} See Appendix~\ref{appen:proof_of_GOMD}. \end{proof}